-- (ii) A principal moving to her/his first permanent appointment after the course is completed. - (g) A secondary principal moving to a school that has a lower U-Grade, and a lower decile to the principal's current school (provided that the principal has been employed (as the principal) in their current school for at least the last 3 years). - (h) Miscellaneous: - A principal who loses or is about to lose a position through no personal fault (e.g. through disestablishment, closure, amalgamation or translation of a school) is entitled to removal expenses. - (i) In exceptional circumstances the Secretary for Education may exercise discretion and confirm eligibility for removal expenses for a principal who does not meet the criteria outlined in 10.1.1 (a) to (g) above. - (j) Reimbursements will only be made for costs in relation to the sale and purchase of the principal's nominated primary place of residence and not for holiday homes or investment properties.
+- (i) A principal in receipt of the Principal Recruitment Allowance shall also be eligible for removal expenses when moving from the school after completing a minimum of three years' continuous service at the school.
+Eligibility is subject to the principal transferring directly to another state or integrated school as a principal or teacher in a permanent position or in a long term reliever appointment of at least one year and that the transfer involves a shift to another housing district. - Miscellaneous: A principal who loses or is about to lose a position through no personal fault (e.g. through disestablishment, closure, amalgamation or translation of a school) is entitled to removal expenses. - (k) In exceptional circumstances the Secretary for Education may exercise discretion and confirm eligibility for removal expenses for a principal who does not meet the criteria outlined in 10.1.1 (a) to (g) above. - (I) Reimbursements will only be made for costs in relation to the sale and purchase of the principal's nominated primary place of residence and not for holiday homes or investment properties.